-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO ensuring that all applicable developments are in compliance with the WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.

 As described above, the countywide WDO establishes the minimum stormwater management requirements for development in Lake County.
 BMP standards are incorporated into the WDO to implement stormwater management strategies that minimize increases in stormwater runoff rates, volumes, and pollutant loads from development sites.
 The SMPP also includes support of adopted Watershed Plan recommendations and inspection procedures for pre-WDO developments, streambanks and shorelines, streambeds, and detention/retention ponds.